Trees & Enumeration

 Rooted Trees and Binary Trees

 In Introduction to Graph Theory, we defined a tree as a connected acyclic graph and established that a tree on \(n\) vertices has exactly \(n - 1\) edges, with a unique path between any pair of vertices.
-We now impose additional structure by designating a special vertex as the root, transforming the tree from an undirected combinatorial object into a hierarchical, recursive data structure — the single most pervasive abstraction in computer science.
+We now impose additional structure by designating a special vertex as the root, transforming the tree from an undirected combinatorial object into a hierarchical, recursive data structure — one of the most pervasive abstractions in computer science.

 Rooted Trees